yuliczka/FB_comments_data_CZ/README.md

 A transformer-based language model trained on Czech texts.
 Model link: RobeCzech on Huggingface
 	2. Retromae-small-cs:
-Another Czech-focused language model, useful for text analysis and comprehension.
+Another Czech-focused language model for text analysis and comprehension.
 Model link: Retromae-small-cs on Huggingface

 Objectives